sukalpomitra/osma/README.md

 ## Project Affiliation

-### AgentFramework
+### Aries Framework Dotnet

-This mobile apps primary dependency is upon the open source project [AgentFramework](https://github.com/streetcred-id/agent-framework).
+This mobile apps primary dependency is upon the open source project [Aries Framework Dotnet](https://github.com/hyperledger/aries-framework-dotnet).
 This framework provides the baseline components for realising agents, Osma extends this framework in the context of a mobile app to realise a mobile agent.

+### Aries

+Much of the emerging standards Osma and Aries Framework implement are born out of the [Aries](https://github.com/hyperledger/aries-rfcs) community.

 ### Indy